poemm/WasmSecurityConcerns/README.md

-## 2. EMBEDDING-LEVEL

-The Wasm spec does _not_ define an embedding environment, API, or ABI for Wasm.
-The environment may not adhere fully to the spec.

 ### Resource Exhaustion

 The Wasm spec does not define a limit on code size, execution stack size, or any other runtime object.
 So system resources can be exhausted.
 Memory size is bound by the 32-bit address space.
 A solution is to have a verification step to limit resources known at compile-time, and to have run-time checks which limit recursion depth.

+### Growing Memory

+Opcode memory.grow is non-deterministic, it can always fail.

+## 2. EMBEDDING-LEVEL

+The Wasm spec does _not_ define an embedding environment, API, or ABI for Wasm.
+The environment may not adhere fully to the spec.

+### Validation

+The Wasm spec says that invalid functions should trap.
+Some implementations may begin executing a function before it is fully validated (this is against the spec, but optimizations may be more important).
+Other implementations may return errors when a function is invalid, and this check can happen at any time.

+### Not Following Spec Semantics

+It is said that most embeddings used in practice do not follow the spec's execution semantics with one stack, but instead use two separate stacks for operands and control labels -- these semantics may not match those of the spec.
+Some implementations may use a third stack to be maintain function call-frames -- if this is done with native function calls, it may be expensive on system resources.

+### Resource exhaustion errors

-Resource availability may depend on the embedding environment and on the system.
+Errors for resource exhaustion may depend on the embedding environment and on the state of the system.

 ### Breaking out of VM sandbox